fengxia41103/myblog/content/downloads/pandoc/resume.md

-- Demonstrated a keen attention to detail and accountability by conducting daily PR (Pull Request) reviews across a portfolio of 50+ GitHub repositories spanning various languages and technologies, such as Java, Python, JavaScript, React, Groovy, Ansible, Terraform, and shell scripting.
+- Demonstrated a keen attention to detail and accountability by conducting daily PR (Pull Request) reviews across a portfolio of 50+ GitHub repositories spanning various languages and technologies, such as Java, Python, JavaScript, React, Groovy, Ansible, and Terraform.

 - Drove substantial improvements in test automation efficiency and effectiveness.
-Revamped and redesigned 800+ Cypress end-to-end (e2e) tests within a tight timeframe of 6 weeks, resulting in a remarkable achievement of achieving 100% automation in User Acceptance Testing (UAT).
+Revamped and redesigned 800+ Cypress end-to-end (e2e) tests within a tight timeframe of 6 weeks, achieving 100% automation in User Acceptance Testing (UAT).
 Leveraged Cypress Studio reducing the time required to create a new test case from 4-8 hours to less than 5 minutes.

-- Implemented a comprehensive semantic release strategy, optimizing the release process for components.
-Achieved full automation of the entire component release workflow, encompassing critical tasks such as release versioning, code tagging, changelog generation, package publishing, regression testing, and continuous component-level upgrades in production.
+- Implemented a comprehensive semantic release strategy.
+Achieved full automation of the entire component release workflow, encompassing critical tasks such as release versioning, code tagging, changelog generation, package publishing, and regression testing.

-- Implemented robust optimizations in the DevOps practices, resulting in a significant reduction of iteration time from 1.5 hours to just 27 minutes.
+- Implemented robust optimizations in the DevOps practices, reducing iteration time from 1.5 hours to 27 minutes.

-- Achieved notable cost savings by optimizing the AWS resources and leveraging cloud-native best practices, slashing monthly expenses from $2,000 to less than $400.
+- Achieved notable cost savings by optimizing the AWS resources and leveraging cloud-native best practices.

-- Made substantial contributions to codebases across multiple technologies, including React, Cypress, Python, and Ansible.
-Actively participated in developing and enhancing features, implementing improvements, and ensuring code quality and maintainability in these respective functions and languages.

-- Led the oversight and management of SOC2 compliance initiatives, ensuring adherence to rigorous security and privacy standards.

 ## 11/2016 - 3/2022
 Lenovo US, P8, Advisor Engineer, Senior Solution Architect, Team Lead